PlayeRom/flightgear-addon-fgcamera/Docs/manual.md

   can also choose between two panels to show (see next paragraph).
 * '**Show dialog**'- display any FG dialog with the selection of this camera.
 First, type the name of the dialog, such as `map` for map display, then check the checkbox.
-To find more dialog names, edit the `gui/menubar.xml` file in your FGData directory of your FlightGear installation and search this file for the `<dialog-name>` tag.
-The names putting there are the names of the dialogs you can enter to this option.
+To find the available dialog names in FlightGear, use '**...**'
+  (browse) button.
+However, the aircraft may have additional dialogs defined.
+To find out what they are named, search the aircraft source code for the keyword "dialog-name".
 * '**Field of view**' - default field of view in degrees.
 If you want a wider field of view, use a larger value.
 Default is 65 degrees.
 * '**View movement**' - duration of the transition animation (in seconds) from the